akdimitri/Microprocessors-and-Peripherals-Lab-Project/README.md

  or when a missfunction occurs

 ------------------------------------------------------

 	1. DISABLE TIM0_OVF
 	2. ENABLE TIM2_OVF
-	2. START BUZZER
+	3. START BUZZER
-	3. WAIT ON SW6 TO BE PRESSED.
+	4. WAIT ON SW6 TO BE PRESSED.
-	4. JUMP RESET FUNCTION.
+	5. JUMP TO RESET FUNCTION.

 6.--- TIMER0 OVERFLOW INTERRUPT ---